John Isner relishes the notion of serving for an Olympic gold medal against a woman, and it could happen at the London Games.

 "It's fun to serve as hard as I can against the women.
 If I ever get the chance to play for Olympic gold, I'm not going to take it easy."

 Big servers like Americans Isner, Andy Roddick and Serena Williams were already excited about the Olympics because it will be played on Wimbledon's speedy grass courts.
-And now players can have three chances to medal if they also compete in singles and doubles.
+And now players can have three chances to win a medal if they also compete in singles and doubles.

 Olympic officials decided in 2009 to revive mixed doubles, a fixture at Grand Slam tournaments.
 The mixed event was part of several Olympics early in the 20th century, and the most recent gold medalists were Hazel Wightman and Titanic survivor Richard Williams of the United States at the 1924 Games in Paris.
 Tennis was then dropped from the Olympics but returned as a medal event in 1988 without mixed doubles.